edelbluth/blackred/README.rst

 - ``blackred.BlackRed.Settings.ANONYMIZATION``: If required, you can turn this on (set it to ``True``) when BlackRed should not store IP addresses, usernames etc. as plain text.
 A hash value is used instead.
 This setting might be necessary to get data protection policy compliant.
+- ``BlackRed.Settings.SALT_KEY``: The key for saving the individual salt for anonymization.
+Defaults to ``BlackRed:AnonymizationListSecret`` and should only be changed when it collides with one of your namespaces.

 Defaults for new instances
 ..........................